Shamrock (comics)

-Shamrock is a fictional comic book superheroine appearing in American comic books published by Marvel Comics.
+Shamrock is a comic book superhero appearing in American comic books published by Marvel Comics.
 Created by Mark Gruenwald, Bill Mantlo, Steven Grant, and John Romita Jr., the character first appeared in the comic book Marvel Super-Heroes: Contest of Champions #1 (June 1982).

 Publication history

 Shamrock first appeared in Marvel Super-Heroes: Contest of Champions #1 (June 1982).
 She also appeared in issues #2-3 of the series (July–August 1982).

 The character subsequently appeared in The Incredible Hulk Vol. 2 #279 (January 1983), Rom #65 (April 1985), Marvel Comics Presents #24 (July 1989), Alpha Flight #108 (May 1992), Guardians of the Galaxy Annual #3 (1993), Guardians of the Galaxy Annual #4 (1994), Excalibur #108 (April 1997), and Marvel Monsters: From the Files of Ulysses Bloodstone and the Monster Hunters (November 2005).

 Shamrock received an entry in the original Official Handbook of the Marvel Universe #9, and in the All-New Official Handbook of the Marvel Universe A-Z #9 (2006).

 Following a thirteen-year absence from comics, Shamrock returned to the Marvel Universe in a short story published in Girl Comics #2 (2010), where she is depicted as having become overweight during her retirement.
 The story is written by Kathryn Immonen and illustrated by Colleen Coover.
 In 2013 she appeared in Fearless Defenders #9.